heraldofgargos/godot-fmod-integration/README.md

 A Godot C++ module that provides an integration and GDScript bindings for the FMOD Studio API.

-FMOD is an audio engine and middleware solution for interactive audio in games.
-It has been the audio engine behind many titles such as Transistor, Into the Breach and Celeste.
-[More on FMOD's website](https://www.fmod.com/).

 This module exposes most of the Studio API functions to Godot's GDScript and also provides helpers for performing common functions like attaching Studio events to Godot nodes and playing 3D/positional audio. _It is still very much a work in progress and some API functions are not yet exposed._ Feel free to tweak/extend it based on your project's needs.

 ### Latest release